RumeelHussainbnb/zkBNB-docs/docs/guide/introduction/tech-zkBNB.md

 zkBNB is built using zk rollup technology is supposed to work as a Layer-2 for BNB Smart Chain (BSC).

-## How do ZK Rollups work?
+## How do zk-Rollups work?
-ZK rollups consist of two main components:
+zk-Rollups consist of two main components:

 - **Off-chain batching mechanism:** generates a cryptographic proof from a batch of transactions in a highly compressed form together with the previous state root and the new state root.